the-teachingRSE-project/competencies/institutionalized_education.md

-There are also bioinformatics courses designed for high school students that cover topics such as pen-and-paper algorithm design, genomic database querying and data mining, and open data [@Form2011; @Bain2020], as well as graduate courses designed for Master's degrees and Ph.D. programs [@BioinformaticsCertification].
+There are also bioinformatics courses designed for high school students that cover topics such as pen-and-paper algorithm design, genomic database querying and data mining, and open data [@Form2011; @Bain2020], as well as graduate courses designed for Master's degrees and PhD programs [@BioinformaticsCertification].

 Teaching incubators can be leveraged to develop and test new academic curricula that introduce basic RSE topics, such as the "Algorithmic Battle"